Home

 import numpy as np

-my_mat = np.column_stack([a,b,c])
+my_mat = np.column_stack([a, b, c])

-#to select first row
+# Select first row

 my_mat[0,]

-#to select second column
+# Select second column

 my_mat[:,1]